A cross-border market model with limited transmission capacities: Introduction

 \subsection{Outline}

-The remainder of this paper is structured as follows: in Section \ref{sec:disTimeMM} we specify the discrete-time cross-border market dynamics $S^{(n)}$ and state our main result (Theorem \ref{res:mainTheorem}).
-Moreover, we introduce the active market dynamics $\tilde{S}^{(n)}$ (resp. the inactive market dynamics $\dbtilde{S}^{(n)}$) describing the evolution of the cross-border market dynamics when cross-border trades are possible (resp. prohibited).
-In Section \ref{sec:anaAD}, we prove the convergence of the active dynamics $\tilde{S}^{(n)}$ and identify the limiting dynamics $\tilde{S}$.
-In Subsection \ref{sec:ProbLimit}, we then prove some probabilistic results for $\tilde{S}$ and discuss the impact of the market coupling on prices.
-In Section \ref{sec:anaID}, we state the corresponding convergence result for the inactive dynamics $\dbtilde{S}^{(n)}$.
-Finally, Section \ref{sec:mainResult} contains the proof of our main result about the weak convergence of the cross-border market dynamics $S^{(n)}$ to a continuous-time regime switching process.
-In Section \ref{sec:simStudyCB}, we show how our model behaves for different parameter constellations in a simulation study.
-Many technical proofs are transferred to the Appendix.
+The remainder of this paper is structured as follows: in Section \ref{CB:sec:disTimeMM} we define the discrete-time cross-border market dynamics $S^{(n)}$.
+Especially, we introduce the active market dynamics $\tilde{S}^{(n)}$ and the inactive market dynamics $\dbtilde{S}^{(n)}$, describing the evolution of the cross-border market dynamics when cross-border trades are possible respectively prohibited.
+We then state our main result (Theorem \ref{CB:res:mainTheorem}).
+A small simulation study of the cross-border market model is provided in Section \ref{CB:sec:simStudyCB}.
+In Section \ref{CB:sec:anaAD} we analyze the active dynamics $\tilde{S}^{(n)}$, identify their limit $\tilde{S}$, and study the price behaviour as well as the cross-border trading activity (cf.~Subsection \ref{CB:sec:ProbLimit}) for the limiting dynamics.
+In Section \ref{CB:sec:anaID}, we state the convergence result for the inactive dynamics $\dbtilde{S}^{(n)}$.
+Finally, Section \ref{CB:sec:proofmainResult} contains the proof of our main result, while Section \ref{CB:sec:conclusion} discusses a possible extension of our model to more than two countries.
+Some technical details and proofs are transferred to the Appendix.